MicrosoftDocs/memdocs/memdocs/intune/apps/app-sideload-windows.md

 2. Once the app has been acquired, select the app in the **Inventory** page.
 3. Select **Windows 10 all devices** as the **Platform**, then the appropriate **Architecture** and download.
 An app license file is not needed for this app.
    ![Image of Windows 10 X86 Package details for Download](./media/app-sideload-windows/Win10CP-all-devices.png)
-4. Download all the packages under “Required Frameworks”.
+4. Download all the packages under "Required Frameworks".
 This must be done for x86, x64, ARM, and ARM64 architectures – resulting in a total of 9 packages as shown below.

    ![Image of dependency files to Download ](./media/app-sideload-windows/Win10CP-dependent-files.png)
 5. Before uploading the Company Portal app to Intune, create a folder (e.g., C:&#92;Company Portal) with the packages structured in the following way: